Large tree trunk with sprawling exposed roots in forest

 • Lengthening and emphasizing the exhale- in classical Chinese acupuncture writings, the exhale is the Yang breath, inducing a special calm like basking in the pure Yang of the sun.

 Many of us were taught to breathe more, instead of less.
 A finding is that this is like over-eating: too much of a good thing.
 The gas exchange at a cellular level shuts down when breathing too deeply or too much.
-Expanding one’s capacity to be comfortable for longer periods within bounds of “air hunger” may be better than fasting practices for foods.

 After a successful prostate surgery 3 months ago, I came across the book Breath by James Nestor.
 He skillfully wrote about the history of a variety of schools of breathing, and from a very human point of view.
-This re-kindled my interest in Buteyko and other similar approaches to breath training.
+This re-kindled my interest in Buteyko and other approaches to breath training.
 They have been very helpful in helping nerves relax after the stress of needed surgery.

 It came at the right time for me: Nothing like surgery to open one’s mind!
 I started becoming conscious of breathing during walks outdoors, during Qigong, and sitting meditations.